adr20020817/User-Management-User-Authenication/README.md

 ***FORGOT PASSWORD PAGE*** <br>
 When registering the page, a field for entering email is used.
 Clicking 'Send Code' takes a user to the verify code page, where the user is sent the verification code via email.
 The user enters the code, and if the code is correct, the user is redirected to create a new password.

 For this functionality to work a mail server is needed inside the operating system, or there is an option of using PHPMailer.
+PHPMailer can be obtained via composer.
+Make sure the composer is in your system.
+Installation steps can be found on this website <a href="https://getcomposer.org/doc/00-intro.md">https://getcomposer.org/doc/00-intro.md</a>
+PHPMailer can be installed using the steps found in the following link <a href="https://github.com/PHPMailer/PHPMailer">PHPMailer</a>
 Feel free to try out these web pages.